 UPDATE – June 30, 2013:

 My brother in 1973 at the age of 15 tried with all his might to build a wheelchair for DeeDee but the technology wasn’t there yet.
-If DeeDee had been alive and became crippled today, there are now new options available:
+If DeeDee had been alive and became crippled today, new options are available, see below:

 On Presidents’ Day in 1970, Bob and I were visiting the local mall as we often did.
 We came across one of those pet stores that had the cutest little puppies in the window.
 Inside, we saw a wonderful looking long-haired dachshund pup.
 If I recall, the sale price was $800.
 That was a great deal of money for us back in those days.
 But, we had our trusty plastic card and went ahead and purchased her.